top of page

 #1: Standardized plan options will help make shopping easier.

 For the 2023 plan year, however, all insurance companies that sell plans on the federal marketplace will have to offer standardized plans.
 This means they’ll have to offer standardized plans for each service area, plan type (such as HMOs), and metal level (bronze, silver, gold and platinum) where they also offer non-standardized plans.
 And those standardized plans will be highlighted on the website to make shopping easier.
+If you have standardized plans available, you may not need to comparison shop as much for your plans as you did in the past.

 #2: Your plan will have to guarantee you reasonable access to providers.